[good]men “WALKS”

 Steve Shapiro, Co-Founder, OurFamilyCulture.org

 I love seeing my city up close and personal.
 That's invigorating.
-I love meeting fellow travelers – that's what I liked best about about the City Walk.
+I love meeting fellow travelers – that's what I liked best about the [good]men “Walks”.
 And I love making time for brave conversations.
 You have to let your guard down a bit, but whatever effort you make, you're going to be rewarded many times over.

 Matt Slaybaugh, Achievement Skills Coach and Founder, Available Light Theater